Mitch McDowell: Death

 In 1992, at age 37, McDowell who had been running his bail bond business was murdered along with his teenage nephew.
 The murderer of Mitch McDowell was never caught.
-In a sad twist, McDowell's son Ceasar would arrive at the scene with his brother.
+In a sad twist, McDowell's son Caesar would arrive at the scene with his brother.
 Rather than being treated like victims, they were regarded as suspects, handcuffed and taken to jail.
-Some months later, without a father figure, any income and support, the 17-year-old Ceasar McDowell committed his first armed robbery.
+Some months later, without a father figure, any income and support, the 17-year-old Caesar McDowell committed his first armed robbery.

 Later years

-Having done time in San Quentin where he was diagnosed with PTSD, Ceasar McDowell finally got help to enable him to cope with his own trauma as well as the trauma he caused others.
+Having done time in San Quentin where he was diagnosed with PTSD, Caesar McDowell finally got help to enable him to cope with his own trauma as well as the trauma he caused others.
 After serving twenty years of a life sentence for threatening his past girlfriend, he was released in 2020.
 He now uses his experiences to help others.
 He now works out of his office of Unite the People, Inc., which gives legal services at a reduced rate for families and friends of imprisoned people.